Skip to main content

 State landing pages

-Indexable per-state views with pre-rendered rankings and charts (MS, CA, TX today).
+Indexable per-state views with pre-rendered rankings and charts for every published jurisdiction.

 Scorecard proof pages